webmaster442/BookGen/getting-started.md

 `BookGen md2html -i input.md -o out.html` - Convert the input.md file to out.html

 `BookGen SubCommands` - Lists all available subcommands

-`BookGen Init` - Initialize folder as a new bookgen project

 `BookGen Gui` - Start in terminal gui mode.
 Only available, if folder contains a BookGen project.